This information explains herpes zoster (shingles), including how it’s spread and treated.

 What precautions are taken in the hospital if I have herpes zoster?

-- If herpes zoster is suspected or diagnosed, you will be placed in a private room.
+- You will be placed in a private room.

 - Isolation precautions for localized and disseminated herpes zoster are different.

 - For localized herpes zoster, all visitors and staff must wear a yellow gown and gloves in your room.
-If you walk around the unit, you must wear a yellow gown and gloves.
+These are available outside of your room and can be disposed of inside your room.

 - For disseminated herpes zoster, visitors and staff must wear a yellow gown, gloves, and a respirator mask while in your room.

-- You cannot walk around in the unit while following these isolation precautions.
+- You can’t walk around in the unit while following these isolation precautions.

-- If you have either type of herpes zoster, you cannot go to the following areas of the hospital:
+- If you have either type of herpes zoster, you will not be able to walk around your unit, or go to the following areas of the hospital: